m8a-io/quasar-starter-codesandbox/README.md

 # Quasar App

 Welcome to the Quasar Codesandbox template (interim solution).
 You can do everything in the dev environment of the Quasar CLI, just not run CLI commands.
-With this environment though, you can share more in-depth code involving Vuex, Vue-router and other app extenstions too.
+With this environment though, you can share more in-depth code involving Vuex, Vue-router and other app extensions too.
 This of it like an advanced JSFiddle or Codepen scenario, but with more bells and whistles from Vue and Quasar.

 **Tip!!**
 If you need to run in SSR or PWA dev mode, change the "scripts/start" entry in package.json to